 The support of additional verification methods is optional for an nrUICC operated device (EUT).
 As the implicit verification of test results is not sufficient in some test cases the support of an explicit testing option and the provisioning of an interface for file contents verification improves test coverage.
 The UE manufacturer shall declare the support of possible testable options listed in Table A.2.
 This declaration is used for the suitability assessment of the conformance requirement (CR) per test case.

-Table A.2: Testable Options Declaration
+Table A.2: Test Options Declaration